anuragal/deep-learning/S11/README.md

   f.
 FC Layer
   g.
 SoftMax

-3. Uses One Cycle Policy such that:
+3. Uses One Cycle Policy such that:-

-  a.
-Total Epochs = 24
+  - Total Epochs = 24
-  b.
-Max at Epoch = 5
+  - Max at Epoch = 5
-  c.
-LRMIN = FIND
+  - LRMIN = FIND
-  d.
-LRMAX = FIND
+  - LRMAX = FIND
-  e.
-NO Annihilation
+  - NO Annihilation

 4. Uses this transform -
   RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)